Quick Answer

 Myth: A Single Layer of Aluminum Foil Is Enough

-False.
+Also nope.
 One layer of standard kitchen foil is thin and full of micro-tears.
 In my testing, single-layer wraps consistently leak at FM and cellular frequencies.
 You need at least three complete layers of heavy-duty foil with tightly folded seams for broadband protection.

 Myth: If Your Phone Loses Signal Inside, It’s EMP-Proof

 Misleading.
-A phone losing its cell signal inside a cage tells you that specific cellular frequency is attenuated.
+A phone losing its cell signal tells you that specific cellular frequency is attenuated.
 It tells you nothing about the cage’s performance against the broadband, high-energy pulse of an actual EMP.
 Always test AM, FM, cellular, and Wi-Fi.
 Even then, passing all four doesn’t certify your cage against military-grade threats.

-Myth: You Must Ground a Faraday Cage for It to Work
+Myth: You Must Ground a Faraday Cage

 False.
-Grounding is not required for electromagnetic shielding.
+Grounding isn’t required for electromagnetic shielding.
 The cage works by redistributing charge across its conductive surface — grounding has nothing to do with that mechanism.
 People confuse Faraday shielding with lightning protection, which does require grounding.
 If you want to ground a structure for lightning safety, hire a licensed electrician.

-DIY Versus Professional Shielding
+DIY Versus Professional Shielding: An Honest Comparison

 BudgetRecommendationExpected Performance